Exsiccata

-Exsiccata (Latin, gen. -ae, plur. -ae) is a work with "published, uniform, numbered set[s] of preserved specimens distributed with printed labels".
-Typically, exsiccatae are numbered collections of dried herbarium specimens or preserved biological samples published in several duplicate sets with a common theme or title, such as Lichenes Helvetici exsiccati (see figure).
-Exsiccatae are regarded as scientific contributions of the editor(s) with characteristics from the library world (published booklets of scientific literature, with authors/ editors, titles, often published in serial publications like journals and magazines and in serial formats with fascicles) and features from the herbarium world (uniform and numbered collections of duplicate herbarium specimens).
-Exsiccatae works represent a special method of scholarly communication.
-The text in the printed matters/published booklets is basically a list of labels (schedae) with information on each single numbered exsiccatae unit.
-Extensions of the concept occur.
+Exsiccata (Latin, gen. -ae, plur. -ae) is a work consisting of "published, uniform, numbered set[s] of preserved specimens distributed with printed labels".
+Typically, exsiccatae are consecutively numbered collections of dried herbarium specimens or preserved biological samples issued in several duplicate sets under a common theme or title, such as Lichenes Helvetici exsiccati.
+Exsiccatae are regarded as scientific contributions by their editors, combining features of the library world (published booklets of scientific literature with authors or editors and titles, often issued as serial publications or in fascicles) with features of the herbarium world (uniform, numbered collections of duplicate herbarium specimens).
+Exsiccatae represent a distinct form of scholarly communication.
+The accompanying printed matter or published booklets consist mainly of lists of labels (schedae) giving information on each numbered unit in the series.
+Broader uses of the concept also occur.

-There are several comprehensive bibliographies and treatments on exsiccatae devoted to algae, bryophytes and lichens, lichens and fungi.
-A printed bibliography on works devoted to vascular plants is missing.
-The IndExs – Index of Exsiccatae online database closes the gap.
+Several comprehensive bibliographies and studies of exsiccatae have been published for algae, bryophytes and lichens, lichens and fungi.
+No printed bibliography devoted to works on vascular plants is available.
+The online database IndExs – Index of Exsiccatae fills this gap.